Thursday, March 28, 2013

 Ministering to PALS and CALS (part I)

-I was invited to join several facebook ALS groups.
-Most are there to support one another.
+I’ve been invited to join several Facebook ALS groups.
+Most people were there to support one another.
 Some are the PALS themselves, while others are family members.
-Some people have joined the group because someone in their family has died from ALS, and they are trying to bring awareness to the disease, while others are raising money to find a cure.
+Others joined the group because a family member died from ALS.
+Some tried to bring awareness to the disease, while others raised money to find a cure.

 Tuesday, March 5, 2013